mfiremannur/test/README.md

 # test
-testing repository for auto merge purpose
+repository which using for test auto merge bot